Treatments for and the Prevention of Hair Loss Through Non-surgical Procedures.

 Vitamins and Nutritional Supplementation for Hair Loss

 One of the most basic and holistic measures that can be taken is supplementing your diet with the proper vitamins and minerals that provide a good foundation for supporting hair health.
 Some of these supplements include: Essential Fatty Acids, Biotin, Folic Acid, Vitamin A, B-Complex, Vitamin C, Vitamin E, and minerals such as: Copper, Iodine, Iron, Selenuim, Silica, and Zinc.
 Be aware that more is not always better—too many vitamins taken in excess can have the opposite effect and can actually cause hair loss.

-PRP (Platelet Rich Plasma) injections are being used to help regrow hair, as well as, to help as a hair loss preventative measure.
-Dr. Jacono recommends a series of 3 PRP injection treatments done over a period of 6 months.
+Injections are being used to help regrow hair, as well as, to help as a hair loss preventative measure.
+Dr. Jacono recommends a series of 3 injection treatments done over a period of 6 months.
 Patients are than encouraged to repeat the series of injections at least once a year.
-Patients who have done these non-surgical PRP treatments have found their hair has shown regrowth and slowed down, if not stopped, their hair loss from reoccurring.
+Patients who have done these non-surgical treatments have found their hair has shown regrowth and slowed down, if not stopped, their hair loss from reoccurring.